julianakcm1/BiscoitoDaSorte/README.md

 <div id="-projeto">

-## :computer: Projeto
+## :computer: Project

-Para esse desafio, foram usados os conceitos apresentados no stage 5 (além dos demais conceitos vistos nos módulos anteriores), como:
+In the Fortune Cookie project, when the user clicks on the cookie, a phrase will appear.

+Concepts were used, such as:
-- Animações
+- Animations
-- Manipulando a DOM
+- Manipulating the DOM
 - Callbacks
-- Eventos
+- Events

 </div>

 <div id="-tecnologias">

-## :rocket: Tecnologias
+## :rocket: Technologies

 Esse projeto foi desenvolvido com as seguintes tecnologias: